vegaprotocol/specs/specs/0045-data-sourcing.md

 When defining a data source, the specification for that data source must describe:
 1. What parameters (input data) are required to create a data source of that type
 1. How the data source interprets those parameters to emit one or more values
-1. Any additional requirements needed for the data source to work (such as external "bridge" infrastrcuture to other blockchains)
+1. Any additional requirements needed for the data source to work (such as external "bridge" infrastructure to other blockchains)

 ## 4. Data types